SSDI for our Workers' Compensation Clients

+At Biggam Fox Skinner, our Vermont SSDI attorneys help our existing workers' compensation clients with their SSDI claims.
 The Social Security Disability Insurance program is a federal program that provides financial assistance to individuals who have been injured.
 The filing process can be quite lengthy and challenging to navigate, with many individuals becoming discouraged when their claim is denied.
-At Biggam Fox Skinner, our Vermont SSDI attorneys help our existing clients with their claims.
 With years of experience handling SSDI claims, our attorneys understand what Disability Determination Services looks for when determining eligibility.

-We can help existing clients avoid common mistakes that many individuals make and help provide you with the strongest claim possible.
-BFS is unique because we are the only firm in Vermont that helps its workers’ compensation and personal injury clients to apply for SSDI and appeal denials.
-This is easier and faster than having a second firm or out-of-state company handles our clients' SSDI claims.
+We can help our clients avoid common mistakes that many individuals make and help provide you with the strongest claim possible.
+BFS is unique because we are the only firm in Vermont that helps its workers’ compensation and personal injury clients to apply for SSDI and to appeal denials.
+This is easier and faster than having a second firm or out-of-state company handle our clients' SSDI claims.

 Working to Simplify Things for Our Clients